DigitalFabricationLab-NYIT-SoAD/resources/CNCmills/README.md

 * On a flash drive (USB)

-* 10,000 KB maximum file size, purged, save small, save geometry only
+* 10,000 KB (10 MB) maximum file size, purged, save small, save geometry only

 *Any geometry that is not ready for CAM programming will be rejected and the student will have to reschedule the appointment before they are able to cut.*